livepeer/docs/docs/quickstart/orchestrators.md

 > **Note:** Additional hardware support will be added in the future; please refer to [GPU Support](/video-miners/reference/gpu-support) for a full list.

-A [concurrency check](/video-miners/reference/concurrency-check) is recommended to assess concurrent streams capabilities.

 **Network**

 - **Bandwidth** should provide a recommended minimum 1G upload/download. [**Test your available bandwith**](/video-miners/reference/bandwidth).